 "Pay for performance" is the underlying tenet of our compensation philosophy.
-Consistent with this focus, our 2017 executive compensation program includes annual performance-based cash bonuses and long-term incentive compensation, primarily in the form of restricted stock unit ("RSU") awards, that vest based on continued service or achievement of applicable performance goals.
+Consistent with this focus, our 2019 executive compensation program includes annual performance-based cash bonuses and long-term incentive compensation, primarily in the form of restricted stock unit ("RSU") awards, that vest based on continued service or achievement of applicable performance goals.

-For 2017, on average, approximately 75% of our named executive officers' target total direct compensation consisted of "variable" pay (assuming the payout at "target" performance of annual cash bonuses and performance RSU awards) and included the following elements:
+For 2019, on average, approximately 80% of our named executive officers' target total direct compensation consisted of "variable" pay (assuming the payout at "target" performance of annual cash bonuses and performance RSU awards) and included the following elements:

 - Performance-based cash.
-Our 2017 annual cash bonuses were earned based on the achievement of pre-set financial targets using Adjusted EBITDA as the performance measure.
-Cash incentive opportunities can range from 0% to 200% of target incentive opportunity based on performance.
-For 2017, the Company exceeded 200% of target under the Adjusted EBITDA measure. - Performance-based RSU awards.
-Our long-term performance RSU awards are earned only upon achievement of performance goals over a three-year performance period which, for awards granted in 2017, is based on the achievement of a cumulative Adjusted EBITDA goal.
-Our long-term performance RSUs recognize contributions to long-term success and long-term awards align our executive officers' compensation with Company performance and allow us to retain key employees through long-term vesting and potential wealth creation. - Time-based RSU awards.
-The time-based RSUs awarded to our executive officers balance pay-for-performance and retention objectives.
+Cash incentive opportunities can range from 0% to 200% of target incentive opportunity based upon achievement of pre-established financial measures, although the Compensation Committee reserves discretion to adjust bonuses based on each named executive's individual performance against pre-set individual performance goals in determining actual bonus payouts. - Performance-based RSU awards.
+The long-term performance RSU ("PRSU") awards granted to our CEO and COO are earned only upon achievement of performance goals over a three-year performance period which, for awards granted in 2019, is based on the achievement of a minimum pre-established cumulative Adjusted EBITDA growth goal.
+Our remaining named executive officers will earn their long-term PRSU awards over a three year period, consisting of three annual performance periods, if they meet their individual performance goals, as determined by the CEO and our Compensation Committee.
+Our long-term PRSU awards recognize contributions to long-term success and long-term awards align our executive officers' compensation with Company performance and allow us to retain key employees through long-term vesting and potential wealth creation. - Time-based RSU awards.
+The time-based RSUs awarded to our CEO and COO balance pay-for-performance and retention objectives.
 Realized value will vary based on stock price performance.
 Retention is achieved via a three-year vesting period.
 These longer vesting periods reinforce the executives' focus on long-term stockholder value.
+Our remaining executive officers were not granted time-based RSUs in 2019.